 - Advanced intellectual achievement

 - High motivation and interest

 - Problem-solving ability

 Perfectionism is a pattern of characteristics and behaviours that includes compulsiveness about work habits, over concern for details, unrealistically high standards and rigid routines.
 Perfectionism can develop at various stages of development for various reasons, but for many students it is simply a part of their personality, not necessarily the result of parental pressure or any other outside influence.
 Perfectionism can be thought of as part of the experience of being gifted, which can be used in a positive way to achieve excellence.

 A Gifted assessment for Westmount Charter School can begin as early as 3.5 years of age in order to assess a child for Kindergarten admission.
 The process involves a two hour appointment that consists of:

 - A 30 minute consultation with parents to discuss background information and to obtain consent for the assessment

 - One-and-a-half to two hours of testing to administer an intellectual assessment (WPPSI-IV, WISC-V)

 - A follow-up meeting within one week of assessment to discuss results and provide reports to parents if the child is gifted.

 * PLEASE NOTE: IF YOUR CHILD’S RESULTS ARE NOT GIFTED, YOU HAVE THE OPTION OF NOT PAYING FOR A REPORT OR ATTENDING THE FINAL MEETING.
-RESULTS WILL BE COMMUNICATED OVER THE PHONE AND/OR EMAIL ONLY AT A REDUCED ASSESSMENT RATE OF $500.00 DUE AT THE FIRST APPOINTMENT.
+RESULTS WILL BE COMMUNICATED OVER THE PHONE AND/OR EMAIL AT A REDUCED ASSESSMENT RATE OF $500.00 DUE AT THE FIRST APPOINTMENT.